raspberrypilearning/do-it-pass-it/en/content.md

 + The project is staged so young people do not have to complete later steps to have a complete game.
 + Young people with more advanced coding skills could create the same project using JavaScript in the MakeCode editor or Python with the Mu editor.

+## Leader Instructions

++ If they have not used them before, introduce the young people to the micro:bit.
+Explain that micro:bits not only have two buttons
+(for input) and a small LED display (for output), they also have sensors such as a light sensor and an accelerometer that can detect movement.
+Also point out the pins (labelled 0, 1, 2) that can be used to connect additional inputs and outputs.

++ Explain that young people will be creating a game that can be played in a circle at camp or just for fun.
+They will program the micro:bit to display images that correspond to actions they must perform such as pressing a button or shining a light.
+Each player must perform an action and then pass the micro:bit to the next player.
+The goal is to score as many points as possible before the timer runs out.

++ If the young people have not used the micro:bit with MakeCode before, demonstrate the editor and show them how to connect the micro:bit with a USB cable and download a program.
+Explain that blocks are colour-coded to make them easy to find.

++ Get the young people to open the MakeCode editor on their own computers and connect their micro:bits.

++ Let them work through the rest of the instructions.

++ As pairs finish they can try out their game and join others to make larger groups.

++ Close with a reminder that we interact with computers though inputs and outputs and a discussion about how it felt to make their own electronic game rather than just buying one.
+Can they think of other games that they could make that would fit in with Scouting activities?